 Read and use Writing Down the Bones to develop your writing skills—just gloss over the references about smoking.
 Learn more about Natalie Goldberg and this book at https://nataliegoldberg.com/books/writing-down-the-bones/.

 If you want to learn about one of the best writing activities in Writing Down The Bones check out my blog post, “Three Fabulous Freewriting Techniques for the Uninspired Writer.” https://www.academicwritingsuccess.com/3-fabulous-freewriting-techniques/

 Which College Writing Books Should You Get?

 I understand how expensive textbooks are.
 Your textbooks can cost around $200 dollars a semester.
-Can you forego these books?
+So can you forego these writing books?
 The truth is sloppy and shoddy writing costs you.
 It costs you good grades.
 Invest in learning how to write well through classes, books, resources, and tools.

 Each of these college writing books helps you become a better writer.
 But, if you cannot afford all 5, start with the first 3 books: The Elements of Style, Woe is I: The Grammarphobe’s Guide to Better English in Plain English, and your major’s reference style handbook.

 Add Writing Down the Bones: Freeing the Writer Within after that, and if you struggle with academic language, definitely buy They Say, I Say: The Moves that Matter in Academic Writing.
 Don’t just rely on websites to answer your writing questions, use books!
 They are the most credible references you can have at your fingertips.

 Which college writing books will you read?
 Please comment and share your favorite ones!